manasagopal23/manasagopal23.github.io/_posts/ucc.md

 California Data
 ------

+For  a detailed description of the California data, please refer to:

 Edgerton, Jesse, 2012.
 "Credit Supply and Business Investment During the Great Recession:
 Evidence from Public Records of Equipment Financing".
 Working Paper.

-provides a description of the California data

 Data Cleaning
 -------